Independence Police Memorial

 End of Watch: January 26, 1922

 Patrolman George Barton was walking his beat on the Square at about 3:30 a.m., when he noticed a suspicious individual.
 The person pulled out a Colt .45 and shot Patrolman Barton, who died two hours later at the Independence Sanitarium and Hospital.
-The chief of police found the shooter near Main Street and Lexington Avenue and was met with a barrage of bullets. the chief returned fire and killed the person.
+The chief of police found the shooter near Main Street and Lexington Avenue and was met with a barrage of bullets.
+The chief returned fire and killed the person.
 Patrolman Barton was survived by his wife and is buried in Woodlawn Cemetery, Jackson County, Missouri.

 Chief John Swearingen